w1bb/POO-Homework-02b/README.md

 This way, whenever a mass of users has to be notified / a slice of the movies database is requested (e.g. filtered), the interaction is seamless.

+### Notifications

+A notification, as of right now, is only intended to hold information about a specific movie, be it a new arrival, a deletion or a recommendation.
+Thus, whilst multiple notification types are possible (check out the code for `NotificationType`), notifications should only hold the information about a movie and  the notification type itself.